 Management of Change and Human Resources focuses on the microaspect of change, as well as psychological resistance to change.
-In this course, you will cover the basic functions of human resource management by studying your own organization, by working with other, and by completing a project.
-You will also engage in an analysis of work places and job descriptions.
+In this course, you will cover the basic functions of human resource management by studying your organization, by working with others, and by completing a project.
+You will also engage in an analysis of workplaces and job descriptions.
 The functions covered in this course include: recruiting, selection and introduction to the workplace, employee training, etc.

 MARKETING SIMULATION (MARKSTRAT) (5 ECTS)